THAILAND – The East

 PHRA NAKHON SI AYUTTHAYA

 This was my second visit to Ayutthaya when I saw the WHS.
 The traffic was horrendous in Ayutthaya.
-I was in one jam after the Japanese Village on my way out of town that lasted about 10 minutes.
+I was in one jam after the Japanese Village on my way out of town which lasted about 10 minutes.

 Chantharakasem National Museum.

 Chantharakasem Palace was built in 1577 and became a residence of many other kings until the fall of Ayutthaya when Chantharakasem was abandoned.
 King Rama IV restored it with additional throne halls and pavilions.
-The governor of Krung Kao District collected antiquities and in 1902 turned into museum in three buildings displaying the possessions of King Rama IV, sculptures and artifacts and Ayutthaya Art and Architecture.
+The governor of Krung Kao District collected antiquities and in 1902 turned them into a museum in three buildings displaying the possessions of King Rama IV, sculptures and artifacts and Ayutthaya Art and Architecture.
 Exhibits are poor and run down.
 200 B

 Japanese Village Museum.
 Has a small museum that the story of Chinese in Thailand.
 They first arrived in 1589 but had to remain outside the city walls at the port.
-At the peak, there were about 1000-1500 Japanese living there.
+At the peak, about 1000-1500 Japanese were living there.
 When Japan closed their borders in 1632 (primarily to keep out Christianity), they stayed in Thailand.
-The rest of the village is not very inspiring, simple gardens and walks.
+The rest of the village is not very inspiring, with simple gardens and walks.
 50 B

-I had a very productive time in Thailand, driving 3200 km (most a maximum speed and driving very aggressively seeing all five of the NM regions I had missed on my previous trips plus 5 new WHS.
+I had a very productive time in Thailand, driving 3200 km (most at a maximum speed and driving very aggressively seeing all five of the NM regions I had missed on my previous trips plus 5 new WHS.

 I returned the car to Europcar and caught the metro to Bang Sue Metro station transferring to the red line, a train to Don Muang Airport 33B.
 It was a long walk from the train station to the airport over a freeway and through a parkade.